bruce-hill/tomo/docs/text.md

 ## `join`

 **Description:**
-Joins a list of text pieces with a specified glue.
+Joins an array of text pieces with a specified glue.

 **Usage:**
 ```tomo